joeytakeda/misc/table.md

 Attributes
 @defaultindicates whether or not this element is selected by default when its parent is selected.
+**Status**Optional**Datatype**teidata.truthValue**Legal values are:**

-**Status**Optional**Datatype**teidata.truthValue**Legal values are:**trueThis element is selected if its parent is selectedfalseThis element can only be selected explicitly, unless it is the only one of its kind, in which case it is selected if its parent is selected.
+true This element is selected if its parent is selectedThis element is selected if its parent is selectedfalse This element can only be selected explicitly, unless it is the only one of its kind, in which case it is selected if its parent is selected.
+[Default] This element can only be selected explicitly, unless it is the only one of its kind, in which case it is selected if its parent is selected.
 [Default]